The Impact of Therapeutic Parenting on Long-Term Outcomes for Children in Residential Care

 4. Individualized Approach: Each child in residential care has unique needs and experiences.
 Implementing therapeutic parenting requires tailoring interventions and support to meet the specific requirements of each child, which can be demanding in a group setting.

-See also The Ultimate Guide to Using Dan Hughes' PACE with Children
+See also 7 Top Tips for Using Dan Hughes' PACE Model with Foster Children

 Overcoming these challenges is crucial to ensure the effective implementation of therapeutic parenting in residential care settings.
 By addressing these obstacles and providing the necessary support and resources, caregivers can create an environment that promotes healing, growth, and positive long-term outcomes for children in residential care.